codingchili/mutable-bunnies-server/README.md

 ![in-game-v2.png](images/in-game-v3.png)
 Sample in-game image of a simple test world.

 Uses Pixi.js for rendering and assets from gamedeveloperstudio, see [license](https://www.gamedeveloperstudio.com/license.php).
+This repository doesn't contain any client code or assets - as these may not be included in any open source listing.
+Contributions are welcome for the backend but only the core team may work on the client/assets.

 ## Building